Welcome to CORE mental health...

 Empathy

-Emphasising the importance of empathy by encouraging children to understand and respect each other’s feelings and perspectives.
+Empathy is a central value of the curriculum and programme as children are encouraged to understand and respect each other’s feelings and perspectives.

 Emotional Regulation